New Delhi–Ludhiana Shatabdi Express

 The 12037/38 New Delhi–Ludhiana Shatabdi Express was a Superfast Express train of the Shatabdi Express category belonging to Indian Railways – Northern Railway zone that ran between New Delhi and Ludhiana in India.

 It operated as train number 12037 from New Delhi to Ludhiana Junction and as train number 12038 in the reverse direction, serving the states of Delhi, Haryana & Punjab.

 Coaches

-The 12037/38 New Delhi–Ludhiana Shatabdi Express had 1 AC First Class, 10 AC Chair Car & 2 End-on Generator coaches.
+The 12037/38 New Delhi–Ludhiana Shatabdi Express had 1 AC First Class, 10 AC Chair Car and 2 End-on Generator coaches.
 It did not carry a pantry car but being a Shatabdi category train, catering was arranged on board the train.

 As was customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12037 New Delhi Ludhiana Shatabdi Express covered the distance of 329 kilometers in 05 hours 25 mins (62.67 km/hr) and in 05 hours 30 mins as 12038 Ludhiana New Delhi Shatabdi Express (62.07 km/hr).
+The 12037 New Delhi Ludhiana Shatabdi Express covered the distance of 329 kilometers in 05 hours 25 mins (62.67 km/h) and in 05 hours 30 mins as 12038 Ludhiana New Delhi Shatabdi Express (62.07 km/h).

 As the average speed of the train was above 55 km/h, as per Indian Railway rules, its fare included a Superfast surcharge.